-Without treatment, Crohn's disease damages the tissue inside your digestive system, so your body may be unable to extract nutrients from food.
+Without treatment, this chronic illness damages the tissue inside your digestive system, so your body may be unable to extract nutrients from food.
 Many people with Crohn's disease experience pain after eating.

 Dementia can affect your appetite and eating patterns.
 Some people with dementia report changes in the taste or texture of your food.
 As a result, people with dementia may refuse to eat the food they've been served.
 This aversion to food often results in unintentional weight loss.

 Hyperthyroidism develops when your thyroid gland produces too much of a particular hormone.
 This can increase your metabolism and trigger rapid weight loss.